jcollard/VibeDC/GDD/PartyInventory/PartyInventoryFeatureOverview.md

 This feature is complete when:

 1. ✅ `PartyInventory` class implemented with singleton pattern
-2. ✅ Can add equipment, consumables, quest items, and gold
+2. ✅ Can add items (by equipment ID) with quantity stacking
-3. ✅ Can remove equipment, consumables, and gold (quest items blocked)
+3. ✅ Can remove items with quantity decrement (quest items blocked)
+4. ✅ Can add/remove gold
-4. ✅ Can query item counts and check existence
+5. ✅ Can query item counts and check existence
-5. ✅ Can filter items by category
+6. ✅ Can filter items by category (derived from `Equipment.type`)
-6. ✅ Can sort items by various modes
+7. ✅ Can sort items by various modes (name, type, recently added)
-7. ✅ Serialization works (toJSON / fromJSON)
+8. ✅ Serialization works (toJSON / fromJSON)
-8. ✅ Combat victory screen adds looted items to inventory
+9. ✅ Combat victory screen adds looted items to inventory (stacked by ID)
-9. ✅ Combat victory screen adds gold to inventory
+10. ✅ Combat victory screen adds gold to inventory
-10. ✅ All unit tests pass
+11. ✅ All unit tests pass (stacking, quest items, serialization)
-11. ✅ Integration tests with combat system pass
+12. ✅ Integration tests with combat system pass
-12. ✅ Save/load preserves inventory state
+13. ✅ Save/load preserves inventory state (items map + gold)

 ---